zhXchD/tp/docs/UserGuide.md

 #### Finding journal entries: `findj`

-Finds a list of contacts or journal entries that satisfy the requirements on particular fields given by the user.
+Finds a list of journal entries that satisfy the requirements on particular fields given by the user.

 Aliases: `findj`, `fj`